Used in combination with other medicines as maintenance treatment of acute lymphatic leukemia. This medicine is also known as 6-MP.

 - Dark-colored urine or pale stools.

-- Nausea, vomiting, diarrhea, loss of appetite, pain in the upper stomach.
+- Nausea, vomiting, diarrhea, loss of appetite, or pain in the upper stomach.

 - Severe pain or swelling in your joints.